 Click here to see the previous Good Schools Guide review.

 The Tatler Schools Guide is an annual supplement to the main magazine and schools are chosen according to their own criteria and not because it has been paid for.
-David Gainer won the award for Best Head of a Prep School at the launch of the 2013 Guide.
-Here is the entry for 2017:
+Here is the entry for 2018:

 An inspiration behind Malory Towers (Enid Blyton's daughters boarded here), Godstowe is something of a British institution.
 It's also one of the last remaining all-girls boarding prep schools.
 We love head David Gainer's simple ethos: happy children are easy to teach.
 Despite being non-selective, Godstowe has a fine academic record, with 42 scholarships this year and girls cantering off to the likes of Wycombe Abbey and Marlborough.
 There's an established equestrian team, they compete nationally at lacrosse and work will soon begin on an indoor swimming pool.
 Around half board, and at weekends knitting is just as popular as judo, or trips to High Wycombe - a waiter once even wrote to Mr G to commend him on his girls' impeccable manners.